prashkg007/lucIDE/README.md

 ![alt text](https://i.ibb.co/ZdtS91r/luc-IDE-dashboard.jpg)

 I know the UI is 🤮🤮🤮.
-That is also in pipeline.
+If someone can help, that'd be great!